catspeed-cc/tokenserver-debian/README.md

 So far in testing, the load on the invidious process/container has been massively reduced, because I no longer use the invidious main process to generate tokens (which was a bad idea anyways)

-I suspect this will eventually include "token server" and you will be able to choose between one docker container pre-generating tokens, or a token server instance that you can set up multiple and have reverse proxy to multiple token servers with tokens being requested on the fly as users need them.

-#### Token server will be compatible with other forks, as long as you know how to program in the request and extraction of tokens from the response.
+Token server will be able to be set up behind a reverse proxy, and you will be able to have infinite number of token servers.

+### Features

 Planned features:
-- Token pregeneration for users (paused)
-- Token pregeneration for anon users (broken since changing docker to use buildkit, investigating)
 - Stats monitor (not started yet)
-- Token server (last on the list)
+- Token server (in process)

-#### Note: I am considering abandoning token pre-generation due to issues caused by bash retardation
+#### Token server will be compatible with other forks, as long as you know how to program in the request and extraction of tokens from the response.

+### Documentation

 Will make documentation, images and upload to dockerhub or other later.

+### FAQ

 **Why Debian?** Well the alpine image is so stripped down, I had issues with installing node and getting it to work even though I did in a different alpine image.
 So I chose my next favorite, Debian.
 From what I understand the size difference is probably ~200MB.